Codebenderr/Cursed_CPP/README.md

     return 0
 ```
-Notice how there is no `:` at the end of the for loop unlike in Python, this is because I see them as redundant.
+Notice how there is no `:` at the end of the for loop unlike Python, this is because I see them as redundant.

 Additionally, the parentheses in `if`, `else if`, `for` and `while` statements can be omitted if desired.
 So the above code can further be reduced to